Geek-Estate/horizon-landingpage/hospitality-network-setup/index.md

       <th>Pricing</th>
       <th>Free</th>
       <th>$50 per month<br>(Beta Pricing)</th>
-      <th>Contact</th>
+      <th>Variable</th>
     </tr>
   </tbody>
 </table>

-Don't see functionality you are interested in?
-Email us below to see if it's on our roadmap.
+If you're interested in any of the above packages for your community, please send us an email.
+If there is functionality you are interested in not listed, ask us whether it's on our product roadmap.

 <a href="mailto:support@horizonapp.co" class="btn btn--full">Contact</a>